bstaton1/esc-qual-ms-analysis/README.md

 Program [JAGS](<http://mcmc-jags.sourceforge.net/>) is required to run the models and the R package '[jagsUI](https://CRAN.R-project.org/package=jagsUI)' is used to call JAGS from R. Other miscellaneous packages are used for data formatting and preparations (e.g., 'reshape2', 'dplyr', etc.).
 See the file `load-packages.R` for a complete list of required packages.

-Posterior summarization relies heavily on the 'postpack', written by B. Staton.
-See the [package website](https://bstaton1.github.io/postpack/) for more details on how to use it.
+Posterior summarization relies heavily on the R package '[postpack](https://bstaton1.github.io/postpack/)', written by B. Staton, to make inference from many models simultaneously.

 One other package written by B. Staton is used ('StatonMisc').
 At the time of writing, it is [found only on GitHub](https://github.com/bstaton1/StatonMisc).
 The exact version used in this project can be installed via: